SaiPrajoth/Prod-app/client/README.md

 ProdApp is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute it to suit your needs.

 Thank you for choosing ProdApp.
-We hope it elevates your social media management experience!
+We hope it elevates your social media management experience!...